Mihonarium/nanosystems/docs/index.md

 ![](https://nanosystems.contact.ms/cropped/2024_03_29_5078c09f4e8b2d767097g-34.jpg?height=463&width=649&top_left_y=203&top_left_x=438)

 Figure 133.
-Diamonidbid structuress are a subert of comatently beraided stactures,
+Diamondoid structures are a subset of covalently bonded structures, which are a subset of the broad range of solid structures.

 assumptions and limitations are thus conservative, resulting in what are likely to be underestimates of future capabilities: